 |

-each time i go in and try things, and trusting what i hear.
+confidence each time I go in and try things, and trusting what

 |